bitnami/charts/bitnami/dataplatform-bp1/README.md

 ### To 10.0.0

-This major release updates the Kafka subchart to its newest major `15.x.x`, which contain several changes in the supported values and bumps Kafka major version to `3.x` series (check the [upgrade notes](https://github.com/bitnami/charts/blob/master/bitnami/kafka/README.md#to-1500) to obtain more information).
+This major release updates the Kafka, Solr and Zookeeper subcharts to their newest major `15.x.x`, `3.x.x` and `8.x.x`, respectively, which contain several changes in the supported values.
+Also, the new major in Kafka bumps Kafka major version to `3.x` series (check the [upgrade notes](https://github.com/bitnami/charts/blob/master/bitnami/kafka/README.md#to-1500) to obtain more information).

 To upgrade to *10.0.0* from *9.x* it's recommended to maintain the Kafka `2.x` series (to avoid incompatibility issues).
 To do so, follow the instructions below (the following example assumes that the release name is *dataplatform* and the release namespace *default*):